-Proud postmodern consumer and card-carrying member of the “I Hate Nature” Club, Michael Gurnow is content in his role as American literature professor.
+Proud postmodern consumer and card-carrying member of the “I Hate Nature” Club, Michael Gurnow is content in his role as American literature professor at a Midwest college.
 Everything changes once he gets done reading Thoreau’s masterpiece.
-Realizing he has been living a life of quiet desperation, it occurs to him that even though it’s his job to teach tales of others people’s adventures, he hasn’t lived any of his own.
+Realizing he has been living a life of quiet desperation, it suddenly occurs to him that even though it’s his job to teach tales of other people’s adventures, he hasn’t lived any of his own.

 Without a second thought, Gurnow hands in his resignation before driving to the nearest state park and applies to be the wilderness equivalent of a construction worker.
 “How hard can trail maintenance be?” he asks himself.
 “It’s a minimum-wage job.”

-Gurnow compresses several hard-won years in the wilderness into four, side-splitting seasons.
+With a tie-dye cast of characters, Gurnow compresses several hard-won years in the wilderness into four side-splitting seasons.
 With his newly minted critical eye toward consumer culture, he reveals the surprisingly complex world of trail maintenance while taking the reader on a guided, philosophic tour of the nature classics.

-“Laughing my survival a## off page-by-page, Gurnow’s Nature’s Housekeeper made me want to go live and work in the woods . . . oh wait a minute, that’s what I do!” ~ Survivorman, Les Stroud, author of Survive!
+“Laughing my survival a## off page-by-page, Nature’s Housekeeper made me want to go live and work in the woods . . . oh wait a minute, that’s what I do!” –Discovery Channel’s Survivorman Les Stroud

 Michael Gurnow is a former literature and pre-law professor whose linguistic training was overseen by an active NSA language analyst.
 A noted environmentalist and film critic whose work Pulitzer-recipient Roger Ebert called “very admirable,” Gurnow’s award-winning writing spans such topics as national security, veterinary legislation, and overpopulation.
 His first book,The Edward Snowden Affair, was an international bestseller, while his sophomore effort, Nature’s Housekeeper, was dubbed “Thoreau meets Hunter S. Thompson” by Ron Dakron, author of Hello Devilfish!, and “intellectually profound yet outrageously funny” by Chris Townsend, author of The Backpacker’s Handbook.